The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Astrophysical implications

 \subsection{Structural evolution of accretion disks}

-Our results in Sections~\ref{sec:geodesicsinphasespace} and~\ref{sec:GeodesisEvolution} provide a local approximated picture of the structural evolution of accretion disks around an individual BH in binary systems, indicating that, as the separation decreases, the disk may experience four stages.
+Our results in Sections~\ref{sec:geodesicsinphasespace} and~\ref{sec:GeodesisEvolution} provide a local approximate picture of the structural evolution of particle motion around an individual BH in binary systems, indicating that, as the separation decreases, accreting matter flows may experience four stages.
 Note that the disk we envision is thin, non self-gravitating, and non-viscous, so that its evolution is governed entirely by the BH and the tidal companion.
+Our results based on the idealized setup are not directly translated into robust predictions for realistic astrophysical dynamics, as realistic matter flows are influenced by additional physical effects, including surrounding magnetic fields, pressure forces, magnetized plasma effects, turbulence, and dissipative processes~\cite{1991ApJ...376..214B,1991ApJ...376..223H,1992ApJ...400..595H,1992ApJ...400..610B,1998RvMP...70....1B,Abramowicz:2011xu}.
+Nevertheless, we expect that our geodesics analysis captures aspects of the underlying phase-space structure and kinematical features of matter motion around a tidally deformed BH.

 During the bound phase, the tidal field primarily influences the inner matter flow.
 The plateaus in the fundamental-frequency ratio in Fig.~\ref{fig:FreqRatio} imply that a subset of the matter flow may undergo resonant locking near the corresponding rational ratio, leading to coherent, phase-locked dynamics.
 Such coherence may in turn affect the characteristic oscillations of disks, such as p-, g-, and c-modes.
 Moreover, the disk oscillations modulate electromagnetic~(EM) emissions, such as X-rays, from the disk~\cite{Wagoner:1998hh}, affecting quasi-periodic oscillations~(QPOs) in X-ray light curves from accreting BHs.
 Twin peaks of high-frequency QPOs in a ratio of $2:3$ have been reported repeatedly, motivating phenomenological models generically in the form of a non-linear resonance associated with epicyclic oscillations~\cite{Abramowicz:2001bi,Kluzniak:2001ar,Abramowicz:2011xu,Ingram:2019mna,Kluzniak:2001ar,Horak:2004hp,2009A&A...499..535H,Rebusco:2004ba},